markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Pro-Tip**: You can save yourself a bit of heart ache or frustration by simply clicking on the Auto Save option in the `File` menu, making saving automatic.

-Now let's compare the `box-sizing` propery with `content-size` assignment
+Now let's compare the `box-sizing` property with `content-size` assignment
 ![content-size](./assets/step-3/590-form-content-size-css.png)

 And now with the `box-sizing` property with `border-box` assignment.